Sustainability Reporting

 The UN Guiding Principles on Business and Human Rights (UNGPs) recognise that business activities in conflict-affected and high-risk areas increase the risks of enterprises fuelling conflict and being complicit in gross human rights abuses committed by other actors.
 The Guiding Principle 7 highlights the importance of supporting business respect for human rights in conflict-affected areas.… Continue Reading Conflict-affected areas

-Human Rights defender (HRD) is a term used to describe people who, individually or with others, act to promote and protect human rights in a peaceful way [UN Declaration on Human Rights Defenders].
-Respect and support for the activities of human rights defenders, including investigating and reporting on human rights abuses, are essential for the… Continue Reading Human rights defenders & whistle-blowers
+Human Rights defender (HRD) is a term used to describe “people who, individually or with others, act to promote or protect human rights in a peaceful manner”, as defined by the UN Special Rapporteur on human rights defenders.
+A human rights defender can be, for example, an individual such as a journalist, worker, lawyer, activist,… Continue Reading Human rights defenders & Civic space

 Read MoreChildren’s rights